 He lost his own faith because his teachers in the liberal theological institution he attended sowed doubt in his mind.
 Cunningly, they didn’t outright deny what he believed, they just asked questions which were sufficient to undermine his faith and provoke and encourage him to look at his beliefs from their point of view.
 Once those seeds of doubt had been sown, they commenced their deadly work, and he did the rest, abandoning his fundamentalist beliefs and embracing the liberal theology with open arms.
 And now he wants to rob others of their faith and uses the same tactics of doubt combined with “scholarship”.

-So it is for those whose faith has been rocked by Professor Ehrman’s lies and bad scholarship that I write these articles, hoping that God will direct them to my web site where they can find reassurance that God lives, the bible is his preserved words, and all who put their faith in Jesus have thus “passed from death unto life” (Jn 5:24).
+So it is for those whose faith has been rocked by Professor Ehrman’s lies and bad scholarship that I write these articles, hoping that God will direct them to my web site where they can find reassurance that God lives, the bible is his preserved words, and all who put their faith in Jesus have thus “passed from death to life” (Jn 5:24 RSV-CE).

 An uninformed lie

 As an example of the direct attack he employs, Professor Bart Ehrman says, “In Matthew, Jesus comes into being when he is conceived, or born, of a virgin; in John, Jesus is the incarnate Word of God who was with God in the beginning and through whom the universe was made.
 In Matthew, there is not a word about Jesus being God…” (Ehrman 2002, 102).
 These statements are breath-taking in their brazenness, and display an attitude as un-academic and unprofessional as you can get.
 They reveal that Bart Ehrman, so far from being the scholar I respected, has approached his subject with a determination to prove that Matthew and John contradict each other, apparently without his even having read the text.
 He thus demonstrates that he is not worthy of respect or of being taken seriously as a scholar.
-And with the huge number of books he’s written to debunk Christianity, he’s cashing in financially by destroying the faith of multitudes, having “gone in the way of Cain, and ran greedily after the error of Balaam for reward” (Jude 11).
+And with the huge number of books he’s written to debunk Christianity, he’s cashing in financially by destroying the faith of multitudes.
+“For they walk in the way of Cain, and abandon themselves for the sake of gain to Balaam’s error” (Jude 11).

 Contrary to Professor Ehrman’s statement, The Gospel According to Matthew is bristling with evidence that Jesus is God.
 Matthew may not have said the actual words “Jesus is God” but he has made it very clear in the many demonstrations of Jesus’ divine power which he gives in his gospel.
 Indeed, he wrote, as did the other three gospel writers, to demonstrate the deity of Jesus Christ, among other things; this is the theme of his gospel, the purpose for which he wrote.
 He begins and ends his gospel assuring us that Jesus is God with us (Matt 1:23; 28:20).